FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Conclusion
 There are a lot of useful information that can be drawn based on the findings in this project, let's summarize the finding:
 1. Mainland China accounts for 98% of the all Corona Virus cases and others(which construct of Diamond Princess cruise ship and Cruise Ship) account for 0.89% which are the most severe regions.
 The other regions are still under control as of 02/22/2020
+2. Death rate is approximately 3%
-2. Hubei in Mainland China is the most impated province with 64084 confirmed cases, where as the second most severe province Guangdong has 1339 confirmed cases, with is 47 time more!
+3. Hubei in Mainland China is the most impated province with 64084 confirmed cases, where as the second most severe province Guangdong has 1339 confirmed cases, with is 47 time more!
-3. Aside from Mainland China and the 2 cruises, the countries that are impacted the most are listed below in the order of severity
+4. Aside from Mainland China and the 2 cruises, the countries that are impacted the most are listed below in the order of severity
 	- Hong Kong, US, Taiwan, Australia, Canada, Macau, Germany, Israel, and Lebanon
-4. Based on the charts for Mainland China and the cruises, a breakout cycle is approximately 1 month, and it can be broken up into 3 different stages
+5. Based on the charts for Mainland China and the cruises, a breakout cycle is approximately 1 month, and it can be broken up into 3 different stages
 	1. Initial breakout where the growth is exponential(apx.
 10 days)
 	2. Steady growth(apx.
 10 days)
 	3. Flattens out(apx.
 10 days)
-5. Base

 Even if the Corona virus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3MjQwNDA3MiwxMjM1MzM4OTMxLC0xNT
+eyJoaXN0b3J5IjpbLTcyNTk0NjE1OSwxMjM1MzM4OTMxLC0xNT
 MwMTQzNzIxLC0yMTA3MjgwOTYzLDU3Mzc4Mzg4OSwtNjAxNjAx
 NjAsMTgxNzU1MDM5MSwxMTYwMTYwNDI5LC0xNDI2NjExMzgxLC
 0xNjkwOTk4NzAxLC0yOTI0NTM2MSw5MjAyNDEzNzcsMTA1NzA3